-Here is how to calculate the estimated monthly interest charge…
+Here is how to calculate the estimated monthly interest charge.

-Income Driven Repayment Terms
+Income Driven Repayment Plan Terms & The Tax Bomb!

-IDR plans have terms of 20 or 25 years.
+Income driven repayment plans have terms of 20 or 25 years.
 At the end of the term, the entire amount you owe is forgiven.
 This part is easy.

-However, you have to claim 100% of the forgiven amount as income the year it is forgiven.
+You have to claim 100% of the forgiven amount as income the year it is forgiven.
 Therefore, you must pay the associated income taxes on it.

-Calculating Your Tax Obligation
+Calculating The Tax Bomb

 How Much To Save